 2. William Walter Grills: a traveller with “A. Ansley & Co., wholesalers of hats, of Toronto”

 The name of this Toronto company was Fried, Grills & Company.
-It made its name in the industry rapidly, appearing as trendsetters and experienced hatters from 1907 until at least 1921.
-The company held at least two patents: “Phit-eese” a process in 1907, and “The Arrow” in 1911 – describing a specific hat.
+It rapidly established itself in the industry appearing as trendsetters and experienced hatters from 1907 until at least 1921.
+The company held at least two patents: “Phit-eese” a hat-related process in 1907, and “The Arrow” in 1911 – describing a specific hat.

 The Guelph Enterprise

-The Guelph company referred to as Fried-Grills Hats, is first remarked upon in 1917.
+The Guelph company referred to as Fried-Grills Hats, was first remarked upon in 1917.
 This “New Hat Concern” was mentioned in the Financial Post of Canada on April 7, 1917.
 The article states:

 On June 1st, Fried, Grills Hat Company, Ltd., will commence the manufacture of hard and soft felt hats in Guelph.
 A building affording a floor space of 2,200 square feet has been secured, and machinery is now being installed.